Dictionary: American English dictionaries

 In 1806, American Noah Webster published his first dictionary, A Compendious Dictionary of the English Language.
 In 1807 Webster began compiling an expanded and fully comprehensive dictionary, An American Dictionary of the English Language; it took twenty-seven years to complete.
 To evaluate the etymology of words, Webster learned twenty-six languages, including Old English (Anglo-Saxon), German, Greek, Latin, Italian, Spanish, French, Hebrew, Arabic, and Sanskrit.

 Webster completed his dictionary during his year abroad in 1825 in Paris, France, and at the University of Cambridge.
 His book contained seventy thousand words, of which twelve thousand had never appeared in a published dictionary before.
 As a spelling reformer, Webster believed that English spelling rules were unnecessarily complex, so his dictionary introduced spellings that became American English, replacing "colour" with "color", substituting "wagon" for "waggon", and printing "center" instead of "centre".
 He also added American words, like "skunk" and "squash", which did not appear in British dictionaries.
 At the age of seventy, Webster published his dictionary in 1828; it sold 2500 copies.
 In 1840, the second edition was published in two volumes.
 Webster's dictionary was acquired by G & C Merriam Co. in 1843, after his death, and has since been published in many revised editions.
 Merriam-Webster was acquired by Encyclopedia Britannica in 1964.

 Controversy over the lack of usage advice in the 1961 Webster's Third New International Dictionary spurred publication of the 1969 The American Heritage Dictionary of the English Language, the first dictionary to use corpus linguistics.

 Types

 In a general dictionary, each word may have multiple meanings.
 Some dictionaries include each separate meaning in the order of most common usage while others list definitions in historical order, with the oldest usage first.

-In many languages, words can appear in many different forms, but only the undeclined or unconjugated form appears as the headword in most dictionaries.
+In many languages, words can appear in many different forms, but only the reference form (undeclined, unconjugated or unmutated) form appears as the headword in most dictionaries.
 Dictionaries are most commonly found in the form of a book, but some newer dictionaries, like StarDict and the New Oxford American Dictionary are dictionary software running on PDAs or computers.
 There are also many online dictionaries accessible via the Internet.